 By: Julie Christie and Jonathon Holland

-This month’s picture is of an RCTC Equine Science Student, Colin.
-Colin is riding his German Sport Horse, Hugo in an equitation over fences class.
+This image below is of an RCTC Equine Science Student, Colin.
+Colin is riding his German Sport horse, Hugo in an equitation over fences class.
 ‘Equitation’ implies that the rider is being judged more so than the horse.
 The judge is looking for a biomechanically correct rider who is effective with their aids and presents their horse fairly to the jumps.
 Let’s talk about what we can see from the picture.

 Colin is jumping over a 3’6 jump with rather good form.
 Just like in any other picture, we start by imagining that the horse were to disappear from underneath the rider.
 In this case, Colin would land on his feet, which is desirable and shows good balance.
 Colin has a nice flat back which is neither too round nor too hollow.
 We do wonder if Colin was holding his breath while jumping.
 The rider’s neck position (which is short in the back of the neck) makes us think that there might be a little tightness, which is usually related to breathing.